juniormbe/cloudmc-standard-kb/en/general/cloud.ca-in-a-nutshell.md

 For innovation:

 - **Intuitive self-service portal with advanced RBAC** for team collaboration
-- **Environments-focused**, e.g., Dev, Test, QA, Staging, and Production
+- **Environments-focused**, for example, Dev, Test, QA, Staging, and Production
 - **Open-Source APIs** supporting DevOps automation and continuous delivery

 For transparency: